Crossover distributions at the edge of the rarefaction fan: Introduction

-where the above one-point function for the $\mathcal{A}_{2\to {\rm BM}}$ process coincides with the so called BBP-transition \cite{BBP} in the study of perturbed Wishart random matrices and is given in Definition \ref{cor_and_conj_definition}. \end{cor} Thus by rescaling the edge crossover distribution for WASEP we recover the universal distribution at the edge of the rarefaction fan for TASEP and ASEP.
+Thus by rescaling the edge crossover distribution for WASEP, we recover the universal distribution at the edge of the rarefaction fan for TASEP and ASEP.
 In the other direction we can also extract the small $T$ asymptotics, which are Gaussian.
-This is best stated in terms of the stochastic heat equation so we delay it to Proposition \ref{small_T_prop}.
+This is best stated in terms of the stochastic heat equation so we delay it to Proposition~\ref{small_T_prop}.